|Search This Site >>

 - have its own board, council, or commission

-- have a comprehensive statewide plan for the arts that includes input from the public and is responsive to the needs of the state (the Arts Commission just completed development of a new Long Range Plan for the Arts in South Carolina 2011-2020)
+- have a comprehensive statewide plan for the arts that includes input from the public and is responsive to the needs of the state

 - make funding and programming decisions based on criteria that take fairness and excellence into account